Enrolment and re-enrolment

 Compulsory subjects offered intensively will have an enrolment quota.
 You can self-enrol into these subjects until the quota has been met or up to the last date to self-enrol.
 If you can’t enrol because:

 - The quota has been met, then submit an Enrolment Variation form to be added to the waitlist.
 Places may become available unpredictably (as this is reliant on a student withdrawing from the subject), and you will be notified via your student email address if a place becomes available.

-- The last date to self-enrol has passed, then submit an Enrolment Variation form and you will be notified if a place is available.
+- The last date to self-enrol has passed, then submit an Enrolment Variation form.

 Legal Research (LAWS50039)